Texera/texera.github.io/content/en/blog/enhanced-udf-editor/index.md

 This architecture allows shared editing to function seamlessly.
 The suggestions and pop-ups provided by the language servers were carefully scoped to the specific user's context.
 When new characters are added to a UDF Editor, two requests are created: one to the shared editing server and the other to the monaco language client.
 Every user has their own copy of the UDF editor.
-By extension the language client, the response from the python language server is sent to the origin and not to a different client.
+By extending the language client, the response from the python language server is sent to the origin and not to a different client.
 This design prevents inadvertently propagating suggestions and pop-ups to other users.
-This behavior is shown in the Figure 3:
+This behavior is shown in Figure 3:
 <figure align="center">
   <a href="multi-user.png">
     <img src="multi-user.png" alt="Fig 3" style="width:80%">